Shashwat986/aigp-jekyll/_posts/2023-08-02-mumbai-meetups-and-monthly-challenges.md

 If you would like to join our next meetup, send us a message for information, Invites are public and announced on our telegram and beginners' group

-In other news, AIGP has started a monthly challenge series.
+## AIGP's monthly challenge series

 For August 2023, whoever plays the most games on OGS will receive a prize!